benbalter/open-source-for-government/index.md

 1. Producing Open Source Software – Karl Fogel (Practical)
 2. The Cathedral and the Bazar – Eric S. Raymond (Theoretical)
 3. Understanding Open Source and Free Software Licensing – Andrew M St. Laurent (O'Reily)

-# Todo

-Free as in beer vs. free as in speech

 [^1]: Theoretically, even though the government's contributed code, as a whole, would be bound by the copyleft license, individual blocks of code intirely independent from the parent work, may be removed by the public and used in another project free of restriction.
 This is an edge case and would only arise in the event of conflict.